fredlcore/BSB-LAN/BSB_LAN/custom_functions/README.md

 ## Push notifications for changed parameters

+There are two ways to get notified for changed parameters: The first one, using `BSB_LAN_custom_global.h` and `BSB_LAN_custom.h` monitors selected parameters (defined in `pushParameters`) and sends a push notification once a change occurs.
+The other one uses `BSB_LAN_custom_GetMessage` and monitors all parameter changes that occur due to a SET command.
+This can be helpful if several houses share one LPB bus, and you want to make sure no one is messing with your parameters.
-This custom function monitors selected parameters (defined in `pushParameters`) and sends a push notification once a change occurs.
-This can be used to send an alarm if the error or maintenance code changes, for example.
-This script works with pushsafer.com, but it should be easy to adapt it to other services by adjusting the variables below.
-There is one hard-coded check in `BSB_LAN_custom.h` that checks for the result string containing `success` or `error` which might have to  be adjusted for the debug messages to work, but it won't do any harm to leave it as it is if debug output is not needed.
+Both approaches can be used to send an alarm if the error or maintenance code changes, for example.
+The scripts works with pushsafer.com, but it should be easy to adapt it to other services by adjusting the variables below.
+There is one hard-coded check in `BSB_LAN_custom.h` and `BSB_LAN_custom_GetMessage.h`, respectively, that checks for the result string containing `success` or `error` which might have to  be adjusted for the debug messages to work, but it won't do any harm to leave it as it is if debug output is not needed.

 ## Send NTP time to heater